 Boat Length – Ft.

-For these tests, we are using the same setup formation every time we measure- 5 meters 8 mm chain connected to a 25 meters rope connected to a 5-ton loadcell attached to a 4X4 heavy vehicle or 4X4 tractor, the length and angle of the rode simulates 8:1 scope.
+We used a standardized setup for each test, which involved a 5-meter, 8 mm chain connected to a 25-meter rope and a 5-ton load cell.
+The load cell was attached to either a 4X4 heavy vehicle or a 4X4 tractor, and the length and angle of the rode were set to simulate an 8:1 scope.

-Your holding power varies, depending on the seabed in which you might choose to anchor and the scope of your rode.
-This is why we cautiously write in our tables "Estimated holding power”
+It's important to keep in mind that the holding power of your anchor may vary depending on the type of seabed and the scope of your rode.
+This is why we provide estimated holding power values in our tables.

 |Model||Estimated Holding power Kg||Estimated Holding power Lib.|